xcoderzach/LiveView/docs/api.md

 #####LiveViewCollection.append(data)

-Inserts each of an array of views into the live view collection.
+Inserts a view or each of an array of views into the live view collection.